IBM-Bluemix-Docs/mass-data-migration/getting-started.md

 # Getting started tutorial
 {: #getting-started-tutorial}

 {{site.data.keyword.mdms_full}} helps you move terabytes to petabytes of data into {{site.data.keyword.cloud_notm}} in a fast, simple, and secure way.
-This tutorial shows you how to request your migration device by using the {{site.data.keyword.cloud_notm}} infrastructure portal.
+This tutorial shows you how to request your migration device by using the {{site.data.keyword.slportal}}.
 {: shortdesc}

 Interested in trying new {{site.data.keyword.mdms_short}} features?
 You can preview upcoming service enhancements by participating in the {{site.data.keyword.mdms_short}} beta program.
 To find out more, see [Getting access to beta](/docs/infrastructure/mass-data-migration?topic=mass-data-migration-releases#beta).